awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-getting-started-core-components.md

 ## Task Types<a name="a2i-task-type-get-started"></a>

-The the AI/ML workflow into which you integrate Amazon A2I defines an Amazon A2I *task type*\.
+The AI/ML workflow into which you integrate Amazon A2I defines an Amazon A2I *task type*\.

 Amazon A2I supports:
 + Two *built\-in task types*: [Amazon Textract key\-value pair extraction](https://docs.aws.amazon.com/sagemaker/latest/dg/a2i-textract-task-type.html) and [Amazon Rekognition image moderation](https://docs.aws.amazon.com/sagemaker/latest/dg/a2i-rekognition-task-type.html)\.